 The afternoon will be spent tasting artisan Welsh produce with some gin, beer and cheese.
 Travel to the glorious countryside village of Llandarrog in Carmarthernshire and home to Coles, distillers of fine Welsh spirits and the first rum distillery in Wales.
 A private tour provides an opportunity to experience the whole process from grain to glass, of this Welsh family run business, who are also brewers of Welsh ales and ciders.
 Spend some time browsing the gift shop which has a range of products to take home and sample.

-Lunch stop at the White Hart thatched inn and brewery.
+Lunch will be at the White Hart Inn.
 This 600 year old thatched pub and restaurant makes up the final part of the Coles business experience.
 With traditional log fires, oak beamed ceilings it’s a place to relax and enjoy a hearty lunch.
 From here travel 20 minutes to take an exclusive tour at Caws Cenarth, this family run business producing artisan cheese since 1986 and is amongst the most respected in the UK.
 These are the makers of the Perl Las, winners of the Supreme Champion accolade at the British Cheese Awards 2010.

 Dinner can be one of two options for those looking to relax and unwind then spend the evening dining at Dylan's Coastal Resort or at Brown's Hotel with an exclusive table or for those wishing to explore further afield then travel just a short distance to Llansteffan to the exquisite Mansion House.
 This 5* restaurant with rooms property with views overlooking Carmarthen Bay has a two AA Rosette restaurant offering both à la carte and market style menu .